ABOUT HOME SITEMAP

 By

-One of the greatest questions I've ever found myself asking was, plainly:
+One of the greatest questions I've ever asked myself was:

 How does an octopus see color?

-octopus use changing their pupil shape to occlude the middle, using chromatic aberrations and diffraction in the thin radial slit not occluded to interpret color information!
+The leading thoery is that an octopus changes their pupil shape to occlude the area around the middle of their eye, using an evolutionary understanding of the chromatic aberrations and diffraction of the slit of their radial pupil to interpret color information!

 Octopus peaking out from under a rock in a tidepool under red lighting Giant Pacific Octopus curled up against the side of an aquarium tank